 - Fill about 2/3 of each muffin tin with the batter.
 Bake the muffins in the preheated oven and check whether they're done by inserting a toothpick into the center.
 If the toothpick comes out clean, it's time to bring your muffins out of the oven.

 - If you bake your muffins in paper liners, you can easily remove them from the tins right away and allow them to cool on a wire rack.
-If you don't use paper liners, however, it's better to let the muffins rest in the tins for a couple minutes; trying to take them out of the tins right away tends to be quite difficult and may result in breaking some of the muffins.
+If you don't use paper liners, however, it's better to let the muffins rest in the tins for a couple of minutes; trying to take them out of the tins right away tends to be quite difficult and may result in breaking some of the muffins.

 Muffin Baking Problems

 Sometimes you think you've done everything right, but annoying muffin problems still occur.
-It is as though the Muffin Goddess might hate your guts and would do everything in her power to see you fail!
+It is as though the muffin goddess might hate your guts and would do everything in her power to see you fail!
 Well, I can assure you that is not the case.
-If the Muffin Goddess actually existed, she would probably be very sweet and kind.
+If the muffin goddess actually existed, she would probably be very sweet and kind.
 Our own missteps are usually the causes of all the muffin faux pas.
 Now let's troubleshoot some of the typical errors.

-Muffin problem # 1 - Too Brown on Top But Undercooked in the Middle
+Too Brown on Top But Undercooked in the Middle

 Your oven might be too hot.
 Keep in mind that not all ovens are the same.
 Sometimes you may need to lower your oven temperature a bit even if it's not what the recipe suggests.
 Another possible explanation for this muffin problem is that you may place your muffin tins too close to the top of the oven.
 To prevent the muffins from browning too quickly, place the tins on the mid rack instead of the top rack.